Logo Mibo

 namespace System.Buffers

-val entities: 'a
+val entities: Entity array

-val buffer: int array
+val hitIndices: int array

 type ArrayPool<'T> = override Rent: minimumLength: int -> 'T array override Return: array: 'T array * ?clearArray: bool -> unit static member Create: unit -> ArrayPool<'T> + 1 overload static member Shared: ArrayPool<'T>